benchopt/benchmark_bilevel/README.rst

 The matrices $C_i, \\tilde C_j$ are generated randomly such that the spectral norm of $\\frac1n\\sum_i C_i$ is lower than ``L_cross_inner``, and the spectral norm of $\\frac1m\\sum_j \\tilde C_j$ is lower than ``L_cross_outer``.

 Note that in this setting, the solution of the inner problem is a linear system.
-Moreover, the full batch inner and outer functions can be cheaply computed by storing the average of the Hessian matrices.
-Thus, the value function can be cheaply evaluated in closed form in medium dimension.
+As, the full batch inner and outer functions can be computed efficiently directly with the average Hessian matrices, the value function can be evaluated in closed form.

 2 - Regularization selection